Real Estate Mauritius · Westimmo

 Inheritance tax

 No inheritance tax in Mauritius.
-Real estate assets are transferred to heirs without local taxation.
-Note: inheritance tax may still apply in your country of fiscal residence.
+Real estate assets can be passed on to heirs without local taxation.
+Please note: French inheritance rules may still apply to French tax residents.

-Exempt from tax up to MUR 3 million per year for individual tax residents.
+Exempt from tax up to MUR 3 million per year for each resident individual.

 Free repatriation of funds